 Q: Are my conversations truly private with on-device AI?
 A: When configured for local-only operation, data never leaves your device.
 However, verify that applications haven’t enabled cloud synchronization features and that models are downloaded from trusted sources like Hugging Face or official repositories.

 Q: What are the best apps to try offline AI today?
-A: Maid offers cross-platform mobile support for GGUF models.
-Jan provides polished desktop experiences with optional mobile deployment.
+A: Maid offers cross-platform Flutter-based support for GGUF models across Android, iOS, desktop, and even web.
+Jan provides a polished desktop experience (macOS, Windows, Linux) with mobile support still in development.
 For developers, MLC LLM and ExecuTorch provide the underlying frameworks for building custom applications.
+[Updated March 2026]

 Q: Can I use offline AI for image generation on my phone?
 A: Yes, though with limitations.
 Smaller Stable Diffusion models can generate images on high-end smartphones, typically requiring 30 seconds to several minutes per image depending on complexity and hardware capabilities.